Breast cancer will affect 1 in 8 women in their lifetime. We are currently aware of multiple risk factors such as genetics, diet, and age.

 Image Credit: Create Jobs 51/Shutterstock.com

-Despite this, the aetiology of most breast cancers remains unknown.
+Despite this, the etiology of most breast cancers remains unknown.
 The microbiome is the collection of microbes that inhabit the human body, allowing a delicate and symbiotic balance.
 If this balance is lost (dysbiosis), it can lead to pathologies such as obesity and colon cancer.

 Thus, the focus here will be on the delicate host-microbiome relationship, including the GI bacterial ability to modulate bacteria in distal sites to drive breast tumorigenesis.
 The potential role of probiotics in treatment will then be examined.